Your little Prayer Bear

 _________________________________________________________________________________________________________________________________

 Advantages.
 The many FMc advantages may explain why women live longer.
-In both human and animal data, FMc cells will repair their mom's tissue damage especially upon injury.
+In both human and animal data, FMc cells repair their mom's tissue damage especially upon injury.
 Fetal stem cells offer extra immunity, since half of paternal DNA is buried within fetal stem cells.
 Fetal stem cells carry anti-cancer properties.
 Overall, FMc plays an essential role in maternal pathophysiology.
 In His brilliance, God's reasons are veiled but someday all will be revealed.
 Even after abortions, God uses fetal cells to heal and support their Mama until her death.
-How is that for God's love?
+How is that for God's unconditional love?

 Conclusion.
 DNA and RNA are unique to every individual.
 Mixing multiple blueprints or building instructions would compromise a construction project.
 In our bodies, so too; cells are confused when >2 sets of blueprints or instructions are in play.
 Despite our best intentions, foreign blueprints or building instructions may target healthy cells, tissues, organs or processes.